All Episodes

 I just noticed the clock.

-We'll do that, come back in just a second before you know it.
+Come back in just a second before you know it.

-But when you need it, you're happy you have it.
+But when you need it, you're happy.

-I mean, you got a big problem.
+I mean, you've got a big problem.

-It's inevitable someday is gonna happen.
+It's inevitable someday it's going to happen.

 It happens to everybody.

-But there's a way, my friends, to avoid this torture, and that is Carbonite Online Backup.
+But there's a way, my friends, to avoid this torture, and that is Carbonite online backup.

-Safely, securely, and automatically, carbonite backs up your hard drive.
+Safely, securely, and automatically, Carbonite backs up your hard drive.

-It's off site whenever you're connected to the internet.
+It's off-site whenever you're connected to the internet.

-It happens in the background, you don't even see it every time you're connected.
+You don't even see it every time you're connected.

-And it uh it'll do a full backup when you first start, then it'll only back up what's changed the next time you're online.
+Then it'll only back up what's changed the next time you're online.

-And it costs us $55 a year.
+And it costs just $55 a year.

-That's less than five bucks a month.
+That's less than $5 a month.

 Most inexpensive insurance you'll ever buy.

-Just go to Carbonite.com and use the offer code rush, and you will get a genuine 15-day trial.
+Just go to Carbonite.com and use the offer code Rush, and you will get a genuine 15-day trial plus two months free if you decide to buy.

-Carbonite.com, offer code rush.
+Carbonite.com, offer code Rush.

-John in uh in Crofton, Maryland.
+John in Crofton, Maryland.

 Great to have you here, sir.